3qnexx/nexxPLAY-android/readme.md

 Please find the complete documentation of the nexxPLAY android SDK following this [link](https://play.docs.nexx.cloud/native-players/nexxplay-for-android).

 nexxPLAY for android also supports Flutter.
-Follow this Link for more Info [link](https://play.docs.nexx.cloud/native-players/nexxplay-for-flutter).
+Find more Info about this following this [link](https://play.docs.nexx.cloud/native-players/nexxplay-for-flutter).

 ## Widget documentation